AUT Undergraduate Scholarships - Maori Advancement

 History or background of award

-Auckland University of Technology (AUT) provides undergraduate scholarships to recognise student academic achievement and contribution to school and community.
-As well as recognising academic achievement these scholarships also recognise potential leadership ability and contribution to the school, community or cultural pursuits or sport at a representative level.
+Auckland University of Technology (AUT) provides undergraduate scholarships to recognise student academic achievement and contribution to the University.
+As well as recognising academic achievement these scholarships also recognise potential leadership.

 For guidelines, application forms and more information about this award contact